erlv/libPerformanceMatters/docs/3_performance_tuning_tools.md

 Oprofile have a rich support on X86 platform, but on ARM Linux, especially Android, the support is very limited.
 But it is also very helpful to get an idea about the performance feature of the program.

+### What to profile
+- Cache misses: This is the #1 source of stalls in most program.
+- Load-hit-stores
+- Microcoded operations
+- Branch mispredicts
+- Sequential floating-point ops

 ## Assembly analysis

 Basically, no matter what kind of platform you are try to run your program, assembly is the most straight forward way to know how your program will run on the platform.
 And for C/C++ language and embeded assembly, compiler will turn all the code in your program into assembly code at first before your program could be run.

 assembly is the instruction sequence of your code.
 It is the intermediate level of your code to understand how your program will run on the platform.
 Therefore, you are highly recommanded to figure out the assembly code of your code especially the hot function while tunning performance.